IntegratedPathologyUnit-ICR/CD31_BVSegNet/README.md

+# BVSegNet

+Immunohistochemistry whole slide image dissection for Blood vessel segmentation

-# Whole Slide Image Annotation Extractor
+# Annotation extraction for training and validation

+This workflow supports all images supported by tifffile library and the annotations are performed within the open-source qupath software (https://qupath.github.io/)

 A Python tool for extracting tiles from whole slide images (WSI) based on GeoJSON annotations.
-This tool is designed for processing histopathology images and preparing training data for machine learning models.
+This tool is designed for processing histopathology images and preparing training data and parsing for supervised and unsupervised learning models.

 ## Features